 England and Panama have met on the World Cup stage before.
 At the 2018 tournament in Russia, England beat Panama convincingly in the group stage, though Panama made history by scoring their first-ever World Cup goal in that match.
 It was a landmark moment for Panamanian football.

-Croatia and Ghana met in a friendly ahead of the 2010 World Cup but have no recorded meeting in the World Cup finals.
-England and Ghana have faced each other in friendlies but not in a World Cup group match prior to 2026.
+Croatia and Ghana met in a friendly ahead of the 2010 World Cup, but have no recorded meeting in the finals.
+England and Ghana have faced each other in friendlies, but not at a tournament prior to 2026.
 This relative lack of head-to-head World Cup history between some of these sides adds an element of uncertainty to the group dynamic.

 Key Game In Group L

 The opening fixture between England and Croatia in Dallas is the match most likely to shape the group.
-A win for England would give them a significant platform to build from, while a Croatia victory would make the group far more open and create genuine jeopardy around the top two positions.
+A win for the Three Lions would give them a significant platform to build from, while a Croatia victory would make the group far more open and create genuine jeopardy around the top two positions.

 Given England’s perfect qualifying record and Croatia’s unbeaten run, the two best teams in the group meeting in game one makes this the defining fixture.
 How that result lands will have consequences for every subsequent match in Group L.